muadhhaji320/alx-system_engineering-devops/README.md

-this project is about script bash
+this project is about script bashf